 How to Make Chrome Incognito REALLY Private in 2019

-Psst… let’s us tell you a secret: Sometimes Incognito mode is just not enough to keep your browsing history really really private and secure.
+Psst… let us tell you a secret: Incognito mode is just not enough to keep your browsing activity really, really private and secure.

 But First: What is Incognito Mode?

-That’s why Google Chrome came up with Incognito mode.
-When you access the internet in Incognito mode, Chrome doesn’t save your activity once you finish a browsing session.
-This includes the websites you’ve visited and the data you may have entered, including passwords.
+That’s why Google Chrome developed Incognito mode.
+When you use Incognito mode, Chrome won’t save your activity once you finish a browsing session.
+This includes the websites you’ve visited and the information you may have entered, including passwords.

-But…Is Chrome Incognito Mode Really Private?
-Is it REALLY Incognito?
+Is Incognito Mode Really Private?

-While Incognito mode offers some privacy, it doesn’t provide total anonymity.
+Incognito mode offers some privacy, but it doesn’t provide total anonymity.
 In fact, when you open an Incognito window, it explicitly states that your browsing activity might still be visible to websites you visit, your employer or school, and your internet service provider.

 Additionally, it provides no protection against hackers or government surveillance.

-If a hacker gains access to encrypted data, they will not be able to decode it, and so even if they intercept your network, your details will still be hidden.
+A virtual private network (VPN) is a tool that encrypts your data and creates a private and secure tunnel for your information to pass through.
+If a hacker gains access to encrypted data, they will not be able to decode it.
+So, even if they intercept your data, your details will still be hidden.

-A Virtual Private Network is a tool that encrypts your data and creates a private and secure tunnel for your information to pass through.
 Most VPN providers have a network of servers all over the world.
 When you connect to a VPN, your data is routed through one of these servers.

 Once connected, your device acquires the IP address of the VPN server you use.
 This way, the websites you visit can’t see your real IP address.
 In essence, your details are protected from not only your ISP and hackers, but also from websites that want to see your IP details.

-A VPN has many practical advantages, which you can read about here.
+VPNs have many practical advantages, which you can read about here.

 Not sure which VPN to use?
 Check out our recommendations.

-4. Next, open the Google Chrome icon.
+4. Next, open Google Chrome.